jamesfer/cypher-query-builder/readme.md

     //   },
     // }]

-This package is currently in develop and many things are likely to be undocumented or to change without warning.
-However, all feedback is welcome.
+This package is currently in development and many things are likely to be undocumented or to change without warning.
+However, any feedback is welcome.

 ## Usage